-15 TV shows to binge after finishing Stranger Things season 3
+15 TV shows to watch if you like Stranger Things

 So you've already binged Stranger Things on Netflix, right?
-You have a gigantic Demogorgon-shaped hole that needs filling and you don't know how to fill it?
+You might feel like you have a gigantic Demogorgon-shaped hole that needs filling, and you don't know how to fill it?

 Fret not.
 We have a cure for what ails you.

-Please find below: A sizeable list of quality TV shows full of adventure, weird creatures and enough thematic similarities to the Netflix original to justify a hearty binge as we say goodbye to Stranger Things.
+Please find below: An interesting list of quality TV shows full of adventure, weird creatures and enough thematic similarities to the Netflix original to justify a hearty binge as we say goodbye to Stranger Things.
 Did we miss any?
 Let us know!

 When children start disappearing from the small German town of Winden in German Netflix series Dark, four families discover they're strangely interconnected and may hold the key to why certain kids go missing.

-Season 1 unfolded the mystery one cryptic clue at a time with time travel, alternate timelines and missing kids who might remind you a little of the unfortunate Stranger Things kids who found themselves stuck in the Upside Down.
+Season 1 unfolded the mystery one cryptic clue at a time with time travel, alternate timelines, and missing kids who might remind you a little of the unfortunate Stranger Things kids who found themselves stuck in the Upside Down.

+Season 2 centers more around the main teen character Jonas as he continues his quest to find more answers.
+He's also now suddenly thrown into the year 2052.
+There's also a new struggle between characters who want to master time travel so they can control the future in their favor.
+Plus the apocalypse is right around the corner.

+Season 3 just landed on Netflix on June 27, 2020.
+Watch the trailer here.

 Wayward Pines (2 seasons)